-5 takeaways on the sprawling, scathing Santos Ethics report
+5 takeaways on the sprawling, scathing Santos ethics report

 If Santos is expelled, a special election to replace him could be similarly competitive.

-Several Republicans had already stepped in to challenge Santos for 2024, with former NYPD detective Mike Sapraicone and businessman and Air Force veteran Kellan Curry leading in fundraising.
+Several Republicans had already stepped in to challenge Santos for 2024, with former New York Police Department detective Mike Sapraicone and businessman and Air Force veteran Kellan Curry leading in fundraising.

-Democratic candidates for the seat include former Rep. Tom Suozzi, who is looking to take back his seat after vacating it for an unsuccessful gubernatorial run in 2022; former State Sen. Anna Kaplan; and businessman Austin Cheng.
+Democratic candidates for the seat are former Rep. Tom Suozzi, who is looking to take back his seat after vacating it for an unsuccessful gubernatorial run in 2022; former state Sen. Anna Kaplan; and businessman Austin Cheng.

 In the razor-thin GOP majority — 221 Republicans to 213 Democrats and one vacancy — the conference can only afford to lose three votes and still pass any party-line measure.
 Santos has sometimes been a key vote in helping GOP leadership get legislation passed.